-Benefits may be paid upon death, disability, termination or retirement to the participants or their beneficiaries, in lump-sum amounts or periodic payments.
+Benefits may be paid upon death, disability, termination, retirement or upon reaching the normal retirement age.
+Benefits are paid to the participants or their beneficiaries, in lump-sum amounts or periodic payments.
 Under certain circumstances, hardship withdrawals are allowed from the Plan.